cpmachado/lectman/README.md

-# lecture-manager
+# lectman

-This was build by another person, to organize notes.
+This was built by another person, to organize notes.

 It is written with a Linux based FS and structure.

+This fork is a complete refactor aiming to provide more modularity, and develop a simpler architecture to extend functionality.

 # Scripts